TEED

-Orlando Tobias Edward Higginbottom (born 7 March 1986), known professionally as Totally Enormous Extinct Dinosaurs (or TEED), is a British electronic music producer, DJ and singer-songwriter based in the United States.
+Orlando Tobias Edward Higginbottom (born 7 March 1986), known professionally as TEED (formerly known as Totally Enormous Extinct Dinosaurs) is a British electronic music producer, DJ and singer-songwriter based in the United States.

 Early life

 Orlando is the son of Professor Edward Higginbottom, formerly conductor of the choir of New College, Oxford.
 He was educated at Abingdon School and Cherwell School, Oxford.
 A classically trained musician, he attended the Junior Royal Academy of Music in London.
 Orlando began listening to electronic music in his early teens, through borrowing audio tapes from his older siblings.

 Orlando commented to Spin that he was looking for a name that "couldn't be cool, couldn't be put into some kind of scene that gets hip for six months and then falls out of fashion."